ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/create.md

 By creating the token factory together, the **asset_creator** agrees to all the terms, including letting the **asset_manager** manage the factory and its tokens.

-If the `stat` parameter is not specified, a new token factory is created in inactive state which may be changed with the `setstat` action.
+If the `stat` parameter is not specified, a new token factory is created in inactive state which may be changed with the `setstatus` action.

 ## Technical Behavior